 https://www.pbs.org/wgbh/americanexperience/features/Rachel-carson-malaria-and-silent-spring/ In 1962, the publication of Rachel Carson’s Silent Spring — which ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 At the time, pesticides like DDT were seen as offering a glimpse of a better future, one where humans could control nature.
-DDT in particular promised to combat insects that carried diseases or ...
+DDT in ...